Start-finish: October 2018 - 2020

 Status: Construction of reservoir 1: late 2018-2020

 In October 2018, we started building a new water reservoir at 108 Runciman Road, Pukekohe East.
 Reservoirs are built to store water, to ensure there is enough for Aucklanders to consume.
-In order to meet population growth and to make sure there is enough water, we will build the first of two reservoirs during the next two years.
+In order to meet population growth and make sure there is enough water, we will build the first of two reservoirs during the next two years.
 The second reservoir will be built when needed to meet demand.
 To ensure the reservoirs blend into the natural environment, advance planting has been done and we will do further landscaping and planting following the construction.

 Runciman Road traffic management

-To enable the commissioning of the reservoir, we will be doing some work outside 57 Runciman Road to allow access for the project construction.
+To enable the commissioning of the reservoir, we will be doing some work outside 57 Runciman Road to allow access for project construction.
 The work will start the week of 10 June 2019, subject to weather, and will take approximately one week to complete.
 There will be stop-go traffic management in place to allow these works to be carried out safely.
 Please follow all traffic management and construction signs.
 Working hours will be Monday to Friday, 7.30am to 5pm.
 We will need to undertake further works to complete pipe connections at two locations along Runciman Road at a later date.
 Updates will be provided in advance of this.

 So far, we have: